 Skip advert

 Winding B-roads reveal the Panamera is easier to place on the road than its dimensions might suggest, and it’s quite a feat how Porsche’s engineers have managed to make such a large car feel so driver-focused.
 Meanwhile, motorway cruising is effortless.
 Overtaking can be accomplished almost instantaneously, and even the entry-level rear-wheel drive car provides enormous amounts of traction.

-We drove the latest Panamera 4 and found it to be brilliantly capable, and while there are more powerful options, many buyers will be completely satisfied with its eagerness through the bends.
+We first tested the latest Panamera base model and the Panamera 4 and found them to be brilliantly capable, and while there are more powerful options, many buyers will be completely satisfied with their eagerness through the bends.
 This time around, we felt a surprising amount of feedback through the steering – something that was slightly lacking in the outgoing car.
 The four-wheel drive system was faultless, even in the wet, giving a secure feel to the Panamera’s drive.
 We liked the sound of the V6, too, and there was a notable difference in tone when using different driving modes, particularly with the optional sports exhaust system fitted.
+It’s a nice noise, without being loud enough to go against the Panamera’s luxury feel.

+Skip advert